 MEP ID(s) Enter the MEP ID(s) contained in the maintenance association.
 The range of the MEPID is from 1 to 8191.
-MET ID IS HOTH 1 to 0191.

 Click the Add button to create a new entry based on the entered information.

 Click the <<Back button to go back to the CFM Settings window.